Transcatheter Aortic Valve Replacement:

 TAVR procedure can be performed using one of many approaches, the most

-common being the transfemoral approach (through a small incision in the
+common being the transfemoral approach (through an artery in your groin).

-leg).
-The BHS Heart Team will decide which approach is best, based on
+The BHS Heart Team will decide which approach is best, based on your medical

-To find out if you are a candidate for TAVR, make an appointment with a
+To find out if you are a candidate for TAVR, make an appointment with the

 Source: Edwards Lifesciences Corporation